Job Candidates: Role of Community Engagement in High-Trust Environment Building

 Competition of Employability

 If the context is fine, but not competitive with enough resources for everybody, or if the competition is based on clearly defined criteria, then you don’t have to differentiate yourself from others; you just compete with yourself for better results.
 It was your experience if you were in the military.
-It was your experience if you were in college.
-It was your experience as an athlete if you were in individual sports like swimming or track.
+Or it was your experience if you were in college.
+Or it was your experience as an athlete if you were in individual sports like swimming or track.
 In all of them, your success is rooted in your efforts and measured through consistent rubrics.

 Psychology of Choices — In Your Favor or Not